eclipse/epsilon-website/mkdocs/docs/doc/articles/development-principles/index.md

 3. **Adhere to code conventions**
 	- We do not place opening brackets on their own line.
 	- We always use braces for the bodies of `if`/`while`/`for` statements, unless it's a single statement that can be placed on the same line.
+	- Also, `else if` and `else` statements are not placed in the same line as the closing brace of the previous block, but on the next one.
 	- Avoid printing the stack traces of caught exceptions.
 When users run Epsilon from Eclipse they won't see these stack traces while and when they use Epsilon as a library, the stack traces will pollute the application's output.
 If you can handle the exception meaningfully in the `catch` block, then do it and don't print its stack trace, otherwise throw the exception for the caller to handle.

 ```java